Martin Brzeczek BSGE 1970

-“He was the first professor that said there’s a world out there you’re going to have to deal with — and I’d really never thought about that aspect of engineering,” he said.
+“He was the first professor that said there’s a world out there you’re going to have to deal with — and I’d really never thought about that aspect of engineering,” he says.

-After graduating, Brzeczek took a job in Colorado with Martin Marietta, a manufacturing company that specialized in launch vehicles, spacecraft and research and development.
-They later merged with Lockheed Corporation in 1995 to become Lockheed Martin.
+After graduating, Brzeczek took a job in Colorado with Martin Marietta, a manufacturing company specializing in launch vehicles, spacecraft and research and development.
+The company merged with Lockheed Corporation in 1995 to become Lockheed Martin.

-Brzeczek’s role was in research and development, and he focused on developing the technology to separate liquid and gas in zero gravity, then collect water and recycle it.
-Their concept proved feasible, and he realized how much he enjoyed research and development projects.
+Brzeczek’s role was focused on developing the technology to separate liquid and gas in zero gravity, then collect water and recycle it.
+The concept proved feasible, and he realized how much he enjoyed research and development projects.

-“This was the first time anything like that was done,” Brzeczek said.
+“This was the first time anything like that was done,” Brzeczek says.
 “We were pushing the envelope of technology.
-It was really a lot of fun.
 The fun part about it was that you couldn’t make a mistake because it had never been done before.”